TNTurnerLab/fitDNM/README.md

 | Variant file | User provided | NA| `mutation_calls` |
 | Bed file | User provided | NA | `regions_of_interest` |

-All CADD score files can be downloaded from  https://cadd.gs.washington.edu/download using the All possible SNVs of GRCh38/hg38 US link, make sure to download both the score file and tabix index file or alternatively use the wget commands below and be sure to check MD5sums after downloading to ensure the download was sucessful  .
+All CADD score files can be downloaded from  https://cadd.gs.washington.edu/download using the All possible SNVs of GRCh38/hg38 US link, make sure to download both the score file and tabix index file or alternatively use the wget commands below and be sure to check MD5sums after downloading to ensure the download was sucessful.
 ```
 wget https://krishna.gs.washington.edu/download/CADD/v1.6/GRCh38/whole_genome_SNVs.tsv.gz
 wget https://krishna.gs.washington.edu/download/CADD/v1.6/GRCh38/whole_genome_SNVs.tsv.gz.tbi